Luxfer Group Limited

 On this page we describe our Board and its roles, responsibilities and procedures.

-The Board of Directors currently has five members, comprising a Non-Executive Chairman, four Non-Executive Directors and one Executive Director.
+The Board of Directors currently has six members, comprising a Non-Executive Chairman, five Non-Executive Directors and one Executive Director.
 The maximum number of directors permitted under the Articles of the Company is eight.
 The directors who have an interest in the shares of the company are set out in the relevant sections of our Annual Report and Accounts or our 10-K.

 Our Articles contain a provision requiring a third of the Directors to retire by rotation each year.
 However, in line with best practice all the directors offer themselves for re-election at each AGM.
 Click here to see "Directors' Profiles".